 - Clean and chop onions, garlic, potatoes and celery sticks in small pieces.
 Sauté in olive oil by stirring frequently (approx.5 min).

-- Add chopped goose meat, paprika, black pepper & salt.
+- Add chopped goose meat, sweet paprika, black pepper & salt.
 Cover with water/goose broth (to reach desired thickness of soup) and let simmer until vegetables are half cooked.

 - Then, add noodles and parsley (and water if needed) and let soup cook completely on medium heat.